bholloway/webpack-multi-configurator/README.md

 In this case the definition of `foo` includes all operations from the definition of `common`.

 If `common` were used in isolation its own generator would be used.
-However in the context of `foo` the `common` generator is redundant with the configurator comming from `foo`.
+However in the context of `foo` the `common` generator is redundant, the configurator comes from `foo`.

 While the operations in each definition are guaranteed unique, there is **not** a check for duplication when definitions are combined in this way.